denyilm/flight-route/README.md

-# How to run
+# How to run this app

 - git clone to your local directory

 - remove the .git file

-- npm install to get all the packages
+- run the install all the needed packages:

+npm install

 - once all the packages installed run: